keycloakify/oidc-spa/ANGULAR_OVERHAUL_PROGRESS.md

 ## Contract and scope

 -   Replace `AbstractOidcService` with a functional adapter and typed injection token.
+-   Maintainer rule: every try/catch contains exactly one statement targeting the operation expected to throw.
+Do not catch surrounding setup/subscription code or convert unexpected bugs into recoverable initialization errors.
 -   Match the user's kitchen sink builder: `oidcSpa.withUser({ createUser, user_mock }).withAutoLogin().withNonBlockingRendering().createUtils()`.
 -   Preserve `inject(Oidc)`.
 Expose helpers on the token: `Oidc.provide`, `Oidc.provideMock`, `Oidc.createBearerInterceptor`, and `Oidc.enforceLoginGuard`.
 -   Use `src/react-spa/createOidcSpaUtils.ts` and `utilsBuilder.ts` as the user-lifecycle reference.
 Do not redesign core user management.